-The recent research on multimodal data indicates that the anatomical structure constrains the strength and persistence of effective/functional connectivities \cite{lord2012changes,ton2014structure,lee2015adaptation,kang2017bayesian,grimaldi2016anatomical,wang2020multimodal,zamani2022local}.
-However, the results in \cite{zalesky2012use, goni2014resting} suggest that while there is some degree of overlap between functional and structural connectivity, there are also cases in which they may not align perfectly.
-The main reason for this misalignment is that functional connectivity refers to the statistical dependencies between different brain regions.
-Contrary to functional connectivity, in the context of causal inference, it is well-studied that causal connectivity completely aligns with structural connectivity, i.e., a causal connection between two regions cannot be discovered without the mediation of another variable if the structural connection does not exist.
-Additionally, the left and right hemispheres of the brain share information through commissural nerve tracts.
-As a result, to ensure that other nodes are not mediating or confounding factors in the brain network, it is essential to include the subcortical regions nodes to satisfy the causal sufficiency assumption presented in \cite{spirtes2000causation}.
-Studies such as \cite{chiang2017bayesian} have shown that developing Bayesian frameworks for discovering ECs improves inference on effective connectivity, compared with unimodal studies.
+The DTI technique tracks nerve fibers as they connect potentially functionally associated brain regions.
+The recent research on multimodal data indicates that these nerve fibers (structural connectivity) constrain the strength and persistence of effective/functional connectivities \cite{lord2012changes,ton2014structure,lee2015adaptation,kang2017bayesian,grimaldi2016anatomical,wang2020multimodal,zamani2022local}.
+However, the results in \cite{zalesky2012use, goni2014resting} suggest that while there is some degree of overlap between functional and structural connectivity, there are also cases in which they do not align perfectly,i.e., there can be edges in functional connectivity matrix that are not in the binarized structural connectome {($\textrm{SC}_\textrm{B}$)}.
+The main reason for this misalignment is that functional connectivity refers to the statistical dependencies between different brain regions, suggesting that the structural connectome does not serve as reliable prior knowledge when exploring functional connectivity.
+In contrast, in the context of causal connectivity, there is an alignment between causal connectivity and structural connectivity, that is, the edges in the EC represent a subset of the edges that are present in the $\textrm{SC}_\textrm{B}$ {\cite{sporn2022network}}.
+It is worth noting that a causal connection between two regions cannot be discovered without the mediation of another variable, assuming that the corresponding edge in $\textrm{SC}_\textrm{B}$ does not exist \cite{Peters2017Elements}.
+Additionally, the subcortical regions can potentially act as mediating or confounding variables of cortical regions.
+As a result, including the subcortical regions in the causal discovery process is essential to ensure the satisfaction of the causal sufficiency assumption which is presented in \cite{spirtes2000causation}.
+Studies such as \cite{chiang2017bayesian} have shown that developing Bayesian frameworks for discovering ECs and leveraging multimodal data, such as DTI, as prior knowledge improves inference on effective connectivity, compared with unimodal studies.